 In-school Workshop for Students: Covers what a healthy lunchbox looks like, easy food demos, promoting healthier food choices and the importance of physical exercise - delivered using friendly and motivational approaches with the aim of students talking about healthier food choices at home and amongst their peers.

-We're delighted how much the children enjoyed the workshops: St. Fergal’s said “the children really looked forward to each workshop as the groups can sometimes be quite tricky to engage, but [teachers] were so impressed at how responsive the children were to the workshops”.
+We're delighted how much the children enjoyed the workshops: St. Fergal’s said “the children really looked forward to each workshop as the groups can sometimes be quite tricky to engage, and [teachers] were so impressed at how responsive the children were to the workshops”.
 Ravenswell said “the positive response from pupils was outstanding”.
 St. Peter’s noted that when the 6th class children were writing up their passports for secondary schools, the majority of pupils had put down the series of workshops as one of their highlights of the school year.